Maui Scuba Diving Fish Guide

 Scorpionfish

-The winner of Maui scuba diving camouflaged sea life is the scorpionfish.
+The winner of Maui scuba diving the winner of camouflaged sea life goes to the scorpionfish.
 They are nearly impossible to spot since they look distinctly like the rocks they perch on top of.
-They are some of the most venomous creatures in the animal kingdom and are a perfect reason not to touch anything underwater.
-Their spines contain a poisonous mucus that is fatal to other animals but only extremely painful to humans.
+Scorpionfish rate as one of the most poisonous creatures in the animal kingdom and the perfect reason not to touch anything underwater.
+Their spines contain a venomous mucus that is fatal to other animals but only extremely painful for humans.

 Ulae